mcinglis/c-style/readme.md

 Variable-length arrays were introduced in C99 as a way to define dynamic-length arrays with automatic storage; no need for `malloc`.
 For a few reasons, they've been made optional in C11.
 Thus, if you want to use variable-length arrays in C11, you'll have to write to write the `malloc` version anyway.
 Instead, just don't use variable-length arrays.

 I'd advise against using variable-length arrays in C99, too.
-You have to [check the values](https://www.securecoding.cert.org/confluence/display/seccode/ARR32-C.+Ensure+size+arguments+for+variable+length+arrays+are+in+a+valid+range) that control their size to protect against stack-smashing, they can't be initialized, and it'll make it easier to upgrade to newer standards later on.
+You have to [check the values](https://www.securecoding.cert.org/confluence/display/seccode/ARR32-C.+Ensure+size+arguments+for+variable+length+arrays+are+in+a+valid+range) that control their size to protect against stack-smashing.
+Also, they can't be initialized.
+Finally, avoiding them will make it easier to upgrade to newer standards later on.